Zhdddd7/AI_PJ2/readme.md

 Tie-breaking rules are used when the application of MRV, LCV, or other heuristics results in a tie, meaning there are multiple equally good choices for the next step.
 These rules are additional strategies to decide among the tied options, aiming to further optimize the search process.
 Common tie-breakers include, but are not limited to:

 ## Propagations - AC3
 AC3 works by iteratively removing values from the domains of variables that are inconsistent with the constraints until all variables have domains containing only consistent values.
-Here's a step-by-step overview of how the algorithm operates:
 ## Search Algorithm
 ### State Space
 board: An N-length list of ints: board[N][N]